-My Memorial Day weekend was spent camping up in beautiful Olympic National Park in Washington, where we hiked along the beautiful coastline and visited the most northwest corner of the United States.
+We saw at campingfunzone.com some ideas and we decided to go on Memorial Day weekend to camping up in beautiful Olympic National Park in Washington, where we hiked along the beautiful coastline and visited the most northwest corner of the United States.
 Olympic National Park spreads across various ecosystems, from high alpine terrain to temperate rain forests to the rocky coastline, and has some of the most spectacular scenery in the Pacific Northwest.
+It’s best to have a 22lr ammo for safety even though you travel in daylight.
 Although it was quite rainy most of the weekend, we did catch quite an impressive sunset at dusk over the ocean!
 If you’re ever looking for a place to go camping for a weekend, I highly recommend heading to the Olympics.

 L.A. & Joshua Tree National Park